bors-ng/bors-ng.github.io/tos.md

 the person who interacts with The Service ("You") of [GitHub's terms of service].
 The Service is not run by GitHub.
-Since there's no way to use The Service without also using the public GitHub service, you will need to comply with both contacts.
+Since there's no way to use The Service without also using the public GitHub service, you will need to comply with both contracts.

 [GitHub's terms of service]: https://help.github.com/articles/github-terms-of-service/